-The bias habit-breaking training was the first and remains the only intervention that has been shown experimentally to produce long-term reductions in bias and improvements in equity and inclusion (Cox, 2023; Cox & Devine, 2019; Cox et al., 2022; Devine, Forscher, Austin, & Cox, 2012).
+The bias habit-breaking training was the first and remains the only intervention that has been shown experimentally to produce long-term reductions in bias and improvements in equity and inclusion.

-Check out this scientific review paper (Cox, 2023), for an analysis of the shortcomings of non-scientific DEI trainings, and a review of the of the past 16 years of research testing the bias habit-breaking training.
+For an analysis of the shortcomings of non-scientific diversity, equity, and inclusion (DEI) trainings, and a review of the of the past 16 years of research testing the bias habit-breaking training, check out this peer-reviewed paper (Cox, 2023).

 Non-scientific bias trainings either do nothing or make problems worse.[1-4]